harrisonized/harrison-wallymart/README.md

 ## Introduction

+Object oriented back-end will be contained in `wallymart`, everything front-end will be contained in `wallymart_django`.

+## Project X Prompt

 For those students who have no ideas or just want something to work on, you may choose this idea without my permission.